adaoraul/rack-jekyll/README.markdown

 ## 404 page

 You can create a new file: `404.html` with YAML Front Matter.
 See my [Heroku Demo 404](http://bry4n.heroku.com/show/me/404/)

+## Wait page

+You can create a custom HTML page to display while Jekyll is rendering the site.
+Set the `:wait_page` initialization option to point to a file relative to the root of your Jekyll project.

+*Example:*

+    run Rack::Jekyll.new(:wait_page => "hold_on.html")

+Note that this page should be self-contained (no links to external CSS or JS).
+It is also not a bad idea to add a `<meta http-equiv="refresh" content="60"/>` to the `head` section so that the page will periodically refresh itself and display the site once Jekyll has finished rendering.

 ## Contributors
 * adaoraul (Adão Raul)